nhshah15/2241-sorting/README.md

-# Sorting with Predictions
+# Distributional Predictions for Sorting
-This repository is the official implementation of *Sorting with Predictions*.
+This repository contains our experiments for our CS 2241 class project on distributional predictions for sorting.
+This codebase is a fork of the official implementation of *Sorting with Predictions*.
+(Thank you!)

 # Run the code
 To run the code, please run the following commands in the terminal: